ToesTasteBad/Murder-Mystery/Murder Mystery/Opening Info.md

 - Eavesdropping on other people completing their tasks is encouraged!
 - At the end of the night, you'll have to guess at who the murderer (or murderers) is! (or are!)
 - Many tasks do have scripted responses, but some don't!
 Don't worry about it!
-- If you have task to give someone information, but you have no idea what that information is, feel free to ask one of us about it!
+- If you have tasks to give someone information, but you have no idea what that information is, feel free to ask one of us about it!
 - If you're nearing the end of a round, and you have a task that sounds like someone is supposed to approach you, but they haven't yet, feel free to go give them a nudge.
-- Also, no one will know they're a murderer until the end of night!
+- Also, no one will know they're a murderer until the end of the night!
 - Have fun!